atyuwen/bitangent_noise/README.md

 ![image](image.png?raw=true)

+Here is a [shadertoy example](https://www.shadertoy.com/view/ftl3zN) shows how to use bitangent noise to make a smoke ball.

 ## Performance

 These performance data are measured on a Nvidia GTX 1060 card, where each noise function is executed 1280 * 720 * 10 times.